Battle of Khotyn (1621): Continued Ottoman attacks

+Ottoman-Polish battle during the Khotyn campaign (Şehnāme-i Nādirī, TPML, H. 1124, 67b-68a).

 After several costly and unsuccessful assaults in the first week of the siege, the Ottomans tried to take the fortress by cutting off their supply and reinforcements and waiting for them to succumb to hunger and disease.
 A temporary bridge was raised by 14 September over the Dniester River that allowed the Ottomans to stop the Commonwealth fortress from using the river to communicate with another fortress at nearby Kamianets-Podilskyi.
 It also allowed the Ottomans to shift some of their cannons to the other bank of the river and shell Commonwealth forces from the rear.
 Another Ottoman assault on 15 September was again repulsed.

 Cossack raid

 On 18 September, at night, Cossacks stormed into the Ottoman camp on the Dniester.
 The attack was successful and the Ottomans suffered heavy losses.
 A similar attack took place on the night of 21 to 22 September.
 This time the objective was the lodging of Ohrili Hüseyin Pasha who was almost taken prisoner.
 Such actions raised the morale of the Commonwealth troops.